cassiel/topherizer/README.md

 configuration to be written in Clojure, with a cleaner structure, conditional "statements" and some shortcut functions.

+Main wins:

+- Splits sets of JAR files into separate collections, each with its own declaration
+- Allows different sets of declarations to be included, or excluded, by means of conditional tests
+- Allows groups of similar declarations to be grouped with a common prefix, rather than duplicating large sections of the text
+- Supports arbitrary pre-processing on its input: use flags to move declarations between the `system` and `dynamic` class loaders, verify that JAR files exist, and so on

-(It is arguable whether, at first glance, Clojure is an improvement.
+(It is arguable whether, at first glance, Clojure is an improvement as an input format.
 Editing Clojure in a conventional text editor is a fiddly procedure, but there are editors like Emacs (with Sam Aaron's [emacs-live][el]) which make the procedure much more efficient.)

 ## Usage